 You are in walking distance to the Superdome, the French Quarter, Harrah's Casino, and The Riverwalk.
-A few of my favorite restaurants/bars in walking distance are The Luck Rooster, Sainte Marie, and Capdeville for a great burger.
+A few of my favorite restaurants/bars in walking distance are of course, CellarDoor (which is on the 1st floor; just take the alleyway entrance), Juan's Flying Burrito, and Johnny Sanchez.
 Additionally, the nicest grocery store in the city is just a block away at the corner of Girod St and Baronne St.

 The newly restored Civc Theater has just partnered with Bowery Presents, and has tons of great concerts all year long just a block away.

 The Swoop-Duggins House is located conveniently 3 blocks from the Amtrak Station, and there are 2 different street car lines within 3 blocks of the loft in each direction (one line heads uptown, and one line heads towards the French Quarter.
 But the fact that you're just a few blocks walk from the French Quarter is by far the best attribute to this loft.

 Absolutely no smoking cigarets or cigars indoors.
 No parties.